Schizophrenia and Dangerous Behaviour

 The problem of dangerous behaviour in schizophrenia is all the more tragic when we accept that dangerous behaviour, both suicide and violence, by people suffering from schizophrenia is almost always predictable.
 There are three risk factors which, from years of study, we know will predict dangerous behaviour in schizophrenia.1 The first of these is a previous history of dangerous behaviour or threats of such behaviour.
 If you have attempted suicide before, then there is a good chance that it will happen again.
 Similarly, threats of suicide or violence should always be taken seriously by carers and practitioners.

 The second risk factor is a history of drug or alcohol abuse.
 This is no great surprise.
-Being drunk or off your head on street drugs puts you at risk of dangerous behaviour whether you are schizophrenic or not.
+Being drunk or off your head on street drugs puts you at risk of dangerous behaviour whether you suffer from schizophrenia or not.

 The third risk factor is compliance with or as we prefer to say nowadays adherence to the medication regime.
 Time after time when we hear of some tragic death in the news we are told that the person deteriorated after they stopped taking their medication.